 A strong risk management culture is a prerequisite for any hedging program.
-As such, the insurer should have in place policies, processes, controls, management and board approvals that show that a strong risk management framework is in place and is working effectively and in compliance with the Sound Risk Governance Guideline.
+As such, the insurer should have in place policies, processes, controls, management and board approvals that show that a strong risk management framework is in place and is working effectively and in compliance with the guidelines given to the insurers by the AMF, including the Governance Guideline and the Integrated Risk Management Guideline.